Okaloosa County DUI Attorneys

 My name is Tim Flaherty.
 Since 2001, I have worked right here in Okaloosa County as a criminal & DUI defense attorney.
-I will help you put this nightmare behind you so you can get back to your life.
+My partner, Brandy Merrifield, has worked with me since 2007.
+We will help you put this nightmare behind you so you can get back to your life.

-I know that a DUI can have lifelong consequences.
+We know that a DUI can have lifelong consequences.
 That is why you need to fight back.
 Your future may depend on the decisions you make now.
-My clients include military service members, contractors, vacationers, commercial truck drivers, and professionals from all walks of life.
+Our clients include military service members, contractors, vacationers, commercial truck drivers, and professionals from all walks of life.
 It doesn’t matter where you come from, or what you do for a living.
-I believe every client is worth fighting for.
+Every client is worth fighting for.

 What will an Okaloosa County DUI attorney do for me?

-Anytime a client is accused of DUI, I know there are short term and long term concerns to address.
-Usually, the most urgent short term issue is my client’s ability to drive.
-Long term, the issue is minimizing the lifelong impact a DUI conviction will have on my clients.
+Anytime a client is accused of DUI, we know there are short term and long term concerns to address.
+Usually, the most urgent short term issue is our client’s ability to drive.
+Long term, the issue is minimizing the lifelong impact a DUI conviction will have on our clients.

 Step One: Preserve Your Ability to Drive.